Learn from experts

 Hear from senior leaders

-Our inspirational plenary speakers will share their insight and strategic vision on some of our conference themes.
+Our plenary speakers will share their insight and strategic vision.

 Have your say

-As well as Q&A at the end of every presentation, there will be further discussion time built into the programme to help continue the conversation and move the agenda forward.
+As well as Q&A at the end of every presentation, there will be further discussion time built into the programme to help move the agenda forward.

-Network with your peers and make new contacts
+Re-connect with your peers and re-build your networks

 Find out what's new in process safety